-The processing unit performs the beamforming, bottom detection and controls the sonar head with respect to gain, ping rate and transmit angle.
+The processing unit performs the beam-forming, bottom detection and controls the sonar head with respect to gain, ping rate and transmit angle.
 It also contains the interfaces for all time-critical external sensors such as attitude data, position, and the 1 PPS (pulse per second) signal.

-EM3000 controller software (version 1.0.91), operating on the Hypack computer and communicating via Ethernet connection, is used to control adjustable parameters.
+EM3002 SIS (Seafloor Information System) software operates on the Hypack computer and communicates via Ethernet connection, is used to control adjustable parameters.
 The controller software also transmits real time sound velocity measurements (from a Digibar Pro velocimeter mounted near the sonar head) to the processing unit for initial beamforming and steering.